 Share this page

-This Green Paper has been drafted following consultations and workshops with numerous organisations including health data research organisations and universities, data custodians and patient groups, as well as analysis of current data use registers.
+This Green Paper has been drafted following consultations and workshops with numerous organisations, including health data research organisations and universities, data custodians and patient groups, as well as analysis of current data use registers.

-Through the recommendations in the Green Paper, we aim to:
+Through these recommendations, we aim to:

 Improve transparency in the use of health data for research and innovation

-demonstrate the value and benefit of using health data
+Demonstrate the value and benefit of using health data

-develop a culture of openness amongst data custodians and researchers
+Develop a culture of openness amongst data custodians and researchers

-generate better insight into health data usage
+Generate better insight into health data usage

-build public trust and advocacy for data use
+Build public trust and advocacy for data use